bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get a Product

-In the following cases, you can query a product by using the `product` field and specifying a product identifier, for example, the product `entityId`, `sku`, and more.
+In the following cases, you can query a product by using the `product` field and specifying a product identifier, for example, the product `entityId`.

 ```graphql title="How to get a product" lineNumbers
 query {